What Different Wine Colors Mean

 The many shades of red and white wine.

 Light-Bodied Red Wine

-Light-bodied red wines tend to have higher acidity and less tannin.
-The colors range from a bright magenta to garnet. e.g. Pinot Noir, St. Laurent, Zweigelt and Gamay
+Light-bodied red wines tend to have a lighter and more translucent color. (you’ll be able to see through them.)
+Hues range from from a bright purple to garnet. e.g. Pinot Noir, St. Laurent, Zweigelt, and Gamay

 Medium-Bodied Red Wine

-Medium-bodied red wines tend to have medium levels of acidity and tannin.
-This range of wines is diverse and includes Merlot, Sangiovese and Zinfandel.
+Medium-bodied red wines tend to medium-rich colors.
+This range of wines is diverse and includes Garnacha, Sangiovese, and Zinfandel.
 Discover more types of wine.

 Full-Bodied Red Wine

-Full-bodied red wines tend to have high tannin and often slightly lower acidity.
-These wines are highly extracted and opaque. e.g. Syrah, Malbec, Mourvedre and Cabernet Sauvignon
+Full-bodied red wines are often deeply colored and this indicates a possible presence of higher tannin.
+These wines are highly extracted and opaque. e.g. Syrah, Malbec, Mourvèdre, and Cabernet Sauvignon.

 Old Red Wine